 His academic posts include lectureships in English at Victoria University of Wellington (1959), the University of Leeds (1962-9) and the University of Nairobi (1969-73), where he was also Head of Department.
-Since 1976 he has been a professor of English at the University of Reading (Head of Department, 1979-86), where he teaches Shakespeare studies.
-He is also Co-Director of the Renaissance Texts Research Centre based at Reading University.
+From 1976 until his retirement in 2002 he was professor of English at the University of Reading (Head of Department, 1979-86), where he taught Shakespeare studies and where he is now Emeritus Professor.

 An acclaimed Shakespearean scholar, Professor Gurr's published work on the Shakespearean theatre includes The Shakespearean Stage, 1574-1642 (1970), Playgoing in Shakespeare's London (1987), The Shakespearean Playing Companies (1996) and Staging in Shakespeare's Theatres (2000).
 He has also written a biography of Shakespeare (1996), and, as chief academic advisor, was a key figure in the project to rebuild Shakespeare's Globe Theatre in London.
-He has been Director of Globe Research since 1998.
+He was Director of Globe Research for twenty years.

 Professor Gurr has also edited several of Shakespeare's plays, including Richard II (1984) and Henry V (1992), and The First Quarto of Henry V (2000), as well as editor of three plays by Beaumont and Fletcher, two books on African literature: Black Aesthetics (with Pio Zimiru, 1973) and Writers in East Africa (with Angus Calder, 1974); and is author of a critical study (with Claire Hanson) of Katherine Mansfield (1981).

 His latest book is Shakespeare's Opposites: The Admiral's Company 1594 - 1625 (2009).